LedererLab/HDIM-Py/README.md

 This package requires that the [Eigen 3](http://eigen.tuxfamily.org/index.php) C++ linear algebra package be installed on the target system.
 Note that the root directory for Eigen 3, labeled `eigen3`, should be located under `/usr/include/`.
+You will also need a version of `numpy` with development headers.

 ## Supported Platforms